-- Already developed gardens in 136 locations covering an area of 3,60,617 Sq.
-Mts. properly maintained to keep the Campus green and to improve bioaesthetic value of the Campus environment. - 7.5 Whether environmental audit was conducted?
-No - 7.6 Any other relevant information the institution wishes to add. (for example SWOT Analysis)
+- Around 136 locations of already developed gardens and tree plantation covering an area of 3,60,617 Sq.
+Mts. in total throughout the University Campus were properly maintained to keep the Campus green and to improve bio-aesthetic value of the Campus environment. - 7.5 Whether environmental audit was conducted?
+No - Any other relevant information the institution wishes to add. (for example SWOT Analysis)